VoliKoN/deluge-influx/README.md

 # deluge-influx
 A simple python script to fetch metadeta from Deluge Web API and log it into an InfluxDB database.

-You need to run this periodically using somethin like Cron.
+You need to run this periodically using something like Cron.

 # Usage
 - Create a `deluge` database in your InfluxDB Server.